-Since its rise in the early twentieth century, fashion has been a skinny girl game.
-Well, it at least appears that way.
-Through editorial, models, and runway clothing, the fashion world prides itself a thin appearance.
-In reality, those who shop and wear the latest fashions look quite different.
-The average woman in the world is far from the size zero models we see in photographs, which makes some question who the industry is actually dressing.
-This disconnect with reality was addressed in the New York University exhibit, Beyond Measure: Fashion And The Plus-Size Woman.
+Fashion has been a skinny girl game.
+Well, it appears that way.
+Through editorials, models, and runway clothing, the fashion world prides itself on its thin appearance.
+In reality, those who shop and wear the latest fashions look entirely different.
+The average woman in the world is far from the size zero models we see in photographs.
+This disconnect between the industry and reality was addressed in the New York University exhibit, “Beyond Measure: Fashion And The Plus-Size Woman.”

-The exhibit explored both the social, cultural, and retail reaction of plus-size women and their fashion.
+The exhibit explored the social, cultural, and retail reaction of the fashionable plus-size woman.
 “The fashion industry has played an undeniable role in enabling the stigmatization of larger women’s bodies,” reads the exhibition’s website.
 “Despite consumer needs, plus-size fashion has traditionally been given little sartorial energy.
 Yet women of all physiques have had to clothe themselves, and thus have stood somewhere in relation to the fashion system.”
-Also discussed is the historical change of women’s shape in fashion overtime.
-From fetishization to a blatant dismissal by the fashion industry, Beyond Measure: Fashion And The Plus-Size Woman shared both the hardship and now growing presence of women sizes 12+.
+Also discussed is the historical change of the ideal female body in fashion over time.
+From fetishization to a blatant dismissal by the fashion industry, the exhibit shared both the hardship and now growing presence of women sizes 12+.

-Visitors of the exhibit were introduced to images of Nettie The Fat Girl, a sideshow character who was fetished for her size to the current winner of the American reality television show, Project Runway Ashley Tipton.
-Tipton is regarded as the first designer of plus-size fashion to ever win the show.
+Visitors to the exhibit were introduced to images of ‘Nettie The Fat Girl,’ a sideshow character who was fetishized for her size to Ashley Tipton, a winner of the American reality television show, “Project Runway.”
+Tipton is regarded as the first plus-size fashion designer to win the show.

-Barbie has even embraced a more natural figure with their curvy line of dolls that is a part of a more diverse collection.
+Aside from the exhibition, other signs prove that plus-size women are gaining a more prominent voice in fashion.
+Models like Sabina Karlson, Laura Wells, and Ashley Graham have been featured in high fashion magazines and commercial advertising.
+Barbie has even embraced a more natural figure with their line of curvy dolls that are a part of a diversity-focused collection.
 “They’ll all be called Barbie, but it’s the curvy one,” remarks a Time article, “with meat on her thighs and a protruding tummy and behind—that marks the most startling change to the most infamous body in the world.”